 ASOP No. 36 requires an additional explanatory paragraph when the actuary reasonably believes that there are significant risks and uncertainties that could result in material adverse deviation.
-This paragraph should contain the following:
+This paragraph would contain the following:

-- a) the amount of adverse deviation that the actuary judges to be material with respect to the Statement of Actuarial Opinion; and - b) a description of the major factors or particular conditions underlying the risks and uncertainties that the actuary believes could result in material adverse deviation.
+- a) The amount of adverse deviation that the actuary judges to be material with respect to the Statement of Actuarial Opinion; - b) A description of the major factors or particular conditions underlying the risks and uncertainties that the actuary believes could result in material adverse deviation.

-The NAIC Instructions go further than ASOP No. 36 and require that the actuary explicitly state whether or not he or she reasonably believes that there are significant risks and uncertainties that could result in material adverse deviation.
-Further, the actuary is required to disclose the materiality standard in Exhibit B, and discuss the basis for establishing this materiality standard in a RELEVANT COMMENT paragraph.
+The NAIC instructions go further than ASOP No. 36, requiring the actuary to explicitly state whether he or she reasonably believes that there are significant risks and uncertainties that could result in material adverse deviation.
+Further, the actuary is required to disclose the materiality standard in Exhibit B and discuss the basis for establishing this materiality standard in a RELEVANT COMMENT paragraph.

 The actuary may wish to consider the interaction between this NAIC requirement and the ASOP No. 36 disclosure.
-In addition, the actuary may wish to review the regulatory guidance on this subject, included in Appendix 9.
+In addition, the actuary may wish to review the regulatory guidance on this subject, which is included in Appendix 9.